craftcms/docs/docs/commerce/3.x/orders-carts.md

 An order is usually created on the front end as a customer [adds items](adding-to-and-updating-the-cart.md) to and completes a [cart](cart.md).
 With Commerce Pro, An order may also be created in the control panel.

-To create a new order, navigate to Commerce → Orders, and choose “New Order”.
+To create a new order, navigate to **Commerce** → **Orders**, and choose **New Order**.
 This will create a new order that behaves like a cart.
 As [purchasables](purchasables.md) are added and removed from the order, it will automatically recalculate its sales and adjustments.

 ::: warning
 You must be using [Commerce Pro](editions.md) and have “Edit Orders” permission to create orders from the control panel.